 The notion of an automobile exception developed over the years through a series of cases, with elements of privacy being considered as well as exigency.
-South Dakota versus Opperman (1976) gives a clear statement incorporating reduced expectations of privacy in addition to exigency, and was used as the current rule by the majority in Carney.
+South Dakota v Opperman (1976) gives a clear statement incorporating the reduced expectations of privacy appropriate to automobiles in addition to exigency, and this statement of the exception was used as the current rule by the majority in Carney.
 In Opperman an illegally parked car was impounded and searched without a warrant.
 Marijuana was found in the glove compartment.
+Note that in Opperman there was no exigency at all.